 Reproductive Problems

-Stress is a big problem for reproductive hormone balance because when we are stressed, our bodies deprioritise “non-essential” functions like reproduction and oxidation processes can get out of control.
-Research has shown that rampant oxidation can cause or worsen reproductive and hormonal issues.
-Research also shows us that reproductive hormone health is heavily influenced by our circadian rhythm – the daily, natural light and dark cycles and its chief hormones, melatonin and cortisol, along with leptin.
+Stress is a big problem for reproductive hormone balance because when we are stressed, our bodies deprioritise “non-essential” functions like reproduction, and oxidation processes can get out of control.
+Research has shown that constant emotional stress downregulates reproductive hormone production and/or throws them out of balance.
+Rampant oxidation can cause or worsen reproductive and hormonal issues.
+Research also shows us that reproductive hormone health is heavily influenced by our circadian rhythm – the daily, natural light and dark cycles and its chief hormones – melatonin and cortisol, along with leptin.
+Leptin is an incredibly important hormone for reproductive health and having a disrupted circadian rhythm can dysregulate leptin as well as cause major stress on the body.

 Wisdom of Ancestrally Living Humans